Jack Clayton: Death and legacy

 Former colleague Jim Clark was given his major break by Clayton, who hired him as the editor on The Innocents.
-They became close friends (and regular drinking partners) during the making of film.
+They became close friends (and regular drinking partners) during the making of that film.
 In his 2010 memoir Dream Repairman, Clark offered a number of insights into their personal and professional relationship, as well as the often contradictory personality traits exhibited by the director, whom he recalled as "a very complex personality.
 The iron fist in the velvet glove."